DiscordGuide/discordguide.github.io/content/servers.md

 This is a great tool for making private servers you don't want anyone joining if they are stuck on a dead-end channel they'll eventually either get kicked or leave.

+**This also can be somewhat used for...
+MUTED ROLES**

+Muted roles allow you to 'mute' a user on text or you can add voice too, even though muting them is a thing.

 ## **Succesful Server Tips**